Brampton Island: Light plane crash

 On 3 April 2008, a single-engine Piper Cherokee crashed into the ocean just after taking off from Brampton Island.
 The pilot and four passengers survived and were rescued by helicopter.

 Land use

 National park

 Most of the island is part of Brampton Islands National Park, which is home to a range of wildlife and plants.
 There are also 17.8 km of walking tracks and a campsite, which requires a permit to use.

 Resort

-The Brampton Island Resort accommodates up to 220 guests in 106 rooms and is popular with couples.
-The resort offers a number of free and paid-for activities, including fishing trips, snorkelling and scenic flights.
+Until 2010 the Brampton Island Resort accommodated up to 220 guests in 106 rooms and was popular with couples.
+The resort offered a number of free and paid-for activities, including fishing trips, snorkelling and scenic flights.

 The resort was operated by Voyages until 2010 when it was sold to Brampton Enterprises.
 In November 2010, Brampton Enterprises announced a major redevelopment of the resort which would involve closing the resort from 24 January 2011, with an expected reopening in December 2011.
 However, the resort did not reopen.

-The resort has fallen into disrepair and is no longer used although a walking track is accessible from the beach to the lookout.